-- Being offered an honorarium to speak to an organization as a representative of the NCDA Board while serving on the NCDA board: - Contracting to write an NCDA monograph and receiving royalties from that contract while on the board; - Using insider knowledge of conference and institute dates to schedule FCD trainings (and other trainings for credentialing) that bump against those conferences and institutes; - Receiving an honorarium or expenses paid for offering a PDI that bumps against those conferences and institutes; or - Applying to NCDA Requests for Proposals while serving on the board.
+- Being offered an honorarium to speak to an organization as a representative of the NCDA Board while serving on the NCDA board. - Contracting to write an NCDA monograph and receiving royalties from that contract while on serving on the board.

+- Using insider knowledge of conference and institute dates to schedule FCD trainings (and other trainings for credentialing) that bump against those conferences and institutes. - Receiving an honorarium or expenses paid for offering a PDI that bumps against those conferences and institutes; or - Applying to NCDA Requests for Proposals while serving on the board.

-New Leadership Team (LT) members will be informed of their duty to disclose and will fill out a document outlining any standing issues as they move into a leadership position.
+The LT will be asked to sign the Conflict of Interest/Disclosure Statement Annually as shown on Appendix I. New Leadership Team (LT) members will be informed of their duty to disclose and will fill out a document outlining any standing issues as they move into a leadership position.
 This document will include a section wherein the LT member agrees to this policy.
-As other issues arise, immediate full disclosure to NCDA President and NCDA Executive Director is expected.
-Completed forms will be collected by the Executive Director annually and will be kept on file at the NCDA Headquarters Office.
+As other issues arise, immediate full disclosure to NCDA President and NCDA executive director is expected.
+Completed forms will be collected by the executive director annually and will be kept on file at the NCDA Headquarters Office.

 If anyone has reasonable cause to believe that a member of the Leadership Team (LT) has failed to disclose actual or possible conflicts of interest, the member of interest should be approached directly and privately first and given the opportunity to address the concern.
-If, after hearing the response, the concern about a failure to report an actual or possible conflict of interest still exists, the concern should be shared with the President.
-The President shall bring the concern to the Board.
+If, after hearing the response, the concern about a failure to report an actual or possible conflict of interest still exists, the concern should be shared with the president.
+The president shall bring the concern to the Board.